IamPhytan/rosbag-tools/src/rosbag_tools/topic_remove/README.md

 ## Use case

-Say you have too much topics in a rosbag (ROS1 or ROS2) and that you want to keep a copy of this rosbag without data from a specific sensor. `rosbag-tools topic-remove` will :
+Say you have too much topics in a rosbag (ROS 1 or ROS 2) and that you want to keep a copy of this rosbag without data from a specific sensor. `rosbag-tools topic-remove` will :

 * Filter out topics based on their name
 * Filter out topics based on [glob](https://en.wikipedia.org/wiki/Glob_(programming))-like wildcard patterns